Daa2020/SushiSwapChainCaller/README.md

 -- configuration

-rename the '.env copy' file to '.env' and add an ALCHEMY key for Ethereum Mainnet
+copy the '.env copy' file to '.env' and add an ALCHEMY key for Ethereum Mainnet

 ALCHEMY_API_KEY_PROD = ''